-The gray limestone walls of this extensive cave are encrusted with mineral coatings in a variety of colors: orange, red, brown, black, and yellow.
-A number of areas in the cavern system are crowded with formations - stalactites, stalagmites, columns, and draperies.
-Most of these are pure white glowing translucently in an explorer's light.
-However some are a dark opaque red, or have red roots starkly contrasting with their white newer growth.
+The gray limestone walls of this long cave are encrusted with mineral coatings in a variety of colors: orange, red, brown, black, and yellow.
+Several areas in the cavern system are crowded with formations - stalactites, stalagmites, columns, and draperies.
+Most of these are pure white, glowing translucently in a visitor's light.
+Some are a dark opaque red, or have red roots starkly contrasting with their white newer growth.

 Dimensions Several main passages run linearly for hundreds of yards/meters, and the total length of passages is about a mile (1.6 kilometers).
 Many passage floors are less than a yard/meter) wide, with walls sloping back to allow somewhat more room two yards/meters above floor level.
 These passages are a few yards/meters high.
 A few rooms in the cave are much wider, ten or twenty yards/meters across, but have low ceilings only about three feet (one meter) high.